davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 the poor calibration of the barometer itself.
 The low-temperature samples in particular have significant scatter towards depths above the spinel-in isograd.
-The small Ca cation diffuses rapidly during transient heating [@Kohler1990], which produces a shallowing bias on the depth distribution, and may be the explanation for the fact that CK-4, the most altered sample, has a depth mode ~10 km shallower than the other samples (CK-3 and CK-6) at similar temperature.
+The small Ca cation diffuses rapidly during transient heating [@Kohler1990], which produces a shallowing bias on the depth distribution.
+This may explain that CK-4, the most altered sample, has a depth mode ~10 km shallower than the other samples (CK-3 and CK-6) with similar equilibration temperatures.
-The fact that temperatures derived from the independent REE system are higher than the major-element temperatures for several samples in the high-temperature cohort (CK-4 and CK-6) may point to these samples being derived from a greater depth within the distribution of Ca-in-olivine depths.
+The temperatures derived from the independent REE system are higher than the major-element temperatures for several samples in the high-temperature cohort (CK-4 and CK-6), which may point to these samples being derived from a greater depth within the distribution of Ca-in-olivine depths.

 Despite the imprecision of the method, Ca-in-olivine barometry